camwestwood/xapi/common_structures.md

 			context.extensions.sessionId [0..1]<br />
 			context.extensions.ip-address [1]<br />
 			context.extensions.ip-address [1]<br />
-			context.extensions.recipeVersion [1]
+			context.extensions.version [1]
 </td>
 		<td>Four extensions are provided for, with IRIs as defined on the <a href="vocabulary.md#41-context-extensions">vocabularies page</a>.<br/>
     The <b>sessionID</b> extension is the VLE session ID, or a suitably hashed version of it.
 A value should be provided if it is available.<br/>
     The <b>ip-address</b> is used to identify the client's IP address.
 An IPv4 address is recommended.<br/>
-    The <b>recipeVersion</b> extension is recommended, and identifies the recipe (and its version) which was followed to create the xAPI statement.
+    The <b>version</b> extension is recommended, and identifies the version of the Jisc xAPI profile found on the ReadMe page.
 	<br/>
     The <b>courseArea</b> extension is recommended, and identifies umbrella course/parent area by its home page URI.
 More information can be found on the <a href="vocabulary.md#umbrella-course-area">vocabularies page</a>.</td>
 		</tr>